What emotion have you been managing instead of feeling — and how long have you been doing it?

 One practice a day.
 One journal question.
 Two deeper sections for when you want to stay longer.
 The format that matches how nervous systems actually change — through repetition, not insight alone.

-Twenty-six territories across 479 days.
+The full course body across 365 days.
 Body.
 Nervous system.
 Shame.
 Perfectionism.
 Anger.
 Grief.
 Forgiveness.
 Hyper-independence.
 Emotional mastery.
 Attachment.
 Love.
 Merger.
 Integration.
 Nothing left out.

 No videos to skip.
 No passive consumption.
 You read, you sit, you write, you reflect.
 The slow work is the real work.
 The journal stays on your device — private, permanent, yours.